tylerneylon/ed2/regex_engine.md

 # Regex Engine for ed2

+**Note**: This file is obsolete.
+I plan to use a standard regex engine that appears to be a standard library with mac os x and ubuntu.

+I'm leaving this file around since it may be useful to a future me or anyone else crazy enough to create their own regex engine.

+---

 These are my notes as I plan and build the regex engine.

 ## The regex syntax